 Because of this, Printful is usually the better option for businesses that want to offer a full brand experience with custom packaging and add-ins.
 It’s also a good option for larger businesses that need to keep some inventory on hand.

 Gelato is a similar platform to both Printful and Printify.
-The main difference is that there are fewer products to choose from.
-Unlike other platforms, it integrates with Canva, so you can easily create your own designs and send them right over to create products.
-That said, there’s a fairly extensive signup process.
+The main difference is that they focus on producing locally, closer to the final destination.
+This allows them to offer lower shipping prices and times, while reducing carbon emissions.
+That said, their product catalog covers only the main categories (apparel, wall art, drinkware, phone cases, etc.).
 Depending on the products you want to sell, it may or may not be the best option.

 GearLaunch is a POD service that works as a standalone or with Shopify.
 If you’re using another platform besides Shopify, it may not be the right option for you.
 There’s less variety with the products, but the pricing is similar.
 A major difference is that your profit is based on your sales volume.
 If you’re a low-volume store, you may be able to make more money with another POD company.